neungkl/parrots-score-calculation/README.md

 Parrots is IOI 2011 task that use for final project of algorithm study class.
 The detail of the task is not implicate to this project.

 But if you would like to read the task.
-You can read more detail here *The link is not available yet*<br>
+You can read more detail here [https://github.com/neungkl/parrots-ioi-solution](https://github.com/neungkl/parrots-ioi-solution)<br>
 or googling with "Parrots IOI" keywords.

 You must write a C or C++ for solve the task and submitted to local judge website. (created by doctoral lecturer in my university)